Breaking Down a Medical Condition Wreck Claim

 Car crash liability is always subject to insurance company defenses.
 Comparative fault is a good example.
 This legal loophole shifts blame for the accident from the tortfeasor (negligent driver) to the victim.
 Defenses like comparative fault often at least reduce the amount of compensation the victim/plaintiff receives.

 The good news is that the insurance company has the burden of proof, and the burden of persuasion, in these situations.
 These burdens are difficult to meet, especially in loss of consciousness wrecks.

 These wrecks also involve vicarious liability theories, such as employer liability.
 Employers are financially responsible for damages if their employees are negligent during the scope of their employment.
 Largely because they are afraid of violating health privacy or other laws, many employers do not frequently ask their workers about their medical problems.
 In this case, ignorance is not bliss.
 Ignorance usually means financial responsibility for damages.

 Count on a Savvy Attorney

 Tortfeasors who ignore medical advice often cause serious injuries.
-For a free consultation with an experienced Campbell personal injury attorney, contact Solution Now Law Firm.
+For a free consultation with an experienced San Jose personal injury attorney, contact Solution Now Law Firm.
 We do not charge upfront legal fees in these matters.